chi0tzp/WarpedGANSpace/README.md

 </p>

 Each warping function gives rise to a family of non-linear paths.
-We learn a set of such warping functions (implemented by the *Warping Network*), i.e., a set of such non-linear path families, so as they are distinguishable to each other; that is, the image transformations that they produce should be easily distinguishable be a discriminator network (the *Reconstructor*).
+We learn a set of such warping functions (implemented by the *Warping Network*), i.e., a set of such non-linear path families, so as the image transformations that they produce are distinguishable to each other by a discriminator network (the *Reconstructor*).
 An overview of the method is given below.

 <p align="center">
 <img src="./figs/overview.svg" alt="WarpedGANSpace Overview"/>